Don's

 If You Are Not Willing To Stand Behind Our Troops, Please Feel Free To Stand In Front Of Them!

 This page is dedicated to memories of things from the past as well as some of my favorite things in present times.
-My Era is the 50's and 60's, since those were my teen and young adult years.
+My favorite era is the 50's and 60's, since those were my teen and young adult years.

 Please send me comments and pictures of your favorite nostalgic images, and with your permission, I may post them for others to enjoy.
 My email address is: donmail3@cox.net. eMail Link